agkozak/zsh-z/README.md

 * `ZSHZ_MAX_SCORE` is the maximum combined score the database entries can have before they begin to age and potentially drop out of the database (default: 9000)
 * `ZSHZ_NO_RESOLVE_SYMLINKS` prevents symlink resolution (default: `0`)
 * `ZSHZ_OWNER` allows usage when in `sudo -s` mode (default: empty)

+## Case sensitivity

+The default behavior of ZSH-z is to try to find a case-sensitive match.
+If there is none, then ZSH-z tries to find a case-insensitive match.

+Some users prefer simple case-insensitivity; this behavior can be enabled by setting

+    ZSHZ_CASE=ignore

+If you like Vim's `smartcase` setting, where lowercase patterns are case-insensitive while patterns with any uppercase characters are treated case-sensitively, try setting

+    ZSHZ_CASE=smart

 ## `ZSHZ_UNCOMMON`